Buffalo DWI Attorney

 If you’ve been charged with driving while intoxicated or a related offense, there’s a lot at stake.
 DWI penalties in New York carry severe penalties that can have effects on your future.
 Having an experienced Buffalo DWI attorney on your side can help reduce your charges and keep your criminal record clear.
-Attorney James Quinn Auricchio has experience as both a prosecutor and a criminal defense lawyer.
+Attorney James Quinn Auricchio has experience as both a prosecutor and a Buffalo DWI lawyer.
 With his knowledge of both sides of the court system, he can craft an airtight defense that will withstand the prosecution’s case against you.

-Evidence for Conviction
+Evidence for DWI Conviction

 DWI convictions may seem fairly straightforward, but guilt can be difficult to prove.
 In New York, there are five factors that must be considered prior to a DWI charge.
 These five factors will determine if you were intoxicated at the time of your arrest, the severity of your charges, and will also determine if a lawful arrest was made.

 According to the New York Department of Motor Vehicles, intoxication is based on five factors: